 Open my eyes to see, Lord Christ, the ones I’ve walked right by.

 And teach my heart to see all people as “neighbors” through your eyes.

-Pastor Amy has been at Saint Matthew's since January of 2013.
+Pastor Amy was pastor of Saint Matthew's from January of 2013-January of 2020.
 These sermons, poems, and blogs are written for the use of Saint Matthew's only.
 Any other use requires permission by the author.